Community Activities: Using Film to Promote French

 An excellent way to celebrate National French Week would be to combine a community activity that would appeal to a general population or to a group of special populations with a showing of a French film.
 The following list offers several suggestions for possible events:

-- To get the film on the big screen, ask a local cinema to show a French film at a specific time on Friday night or Saturday.
-French students, the French club, parents, the Alliance française, or the French boosters could prepare French hors-d'oeuvre before the movie or desserts after.
+- Ask a local cinema to show a French film at a specific time.
+French students, the French club, parents, the Alliance française, or the French boosters could prepare French hors-d’oeuvre before the movie or desserts after.
 Depending on arrangements worked out with the cinema, the food could be sold by the providers or offered as a promotion of things French.

 - The film can be shown at a high school or university with a dinner preceding it.
 There could then be a lecture or discussion following the showing.